When Is It Too Late to Change Careers?

 How to Change Careers Successfully

-You don't need to rush into your new career.
+You don't need to rush into a new career.
 In fact, the average worker takes about 11 months to plan out a career change.
 It's critical that you take your time and weigh the pros and cons of your desired professional trajectory before making any decisions.

 Never let your age be a factor in your decision to change professions.
 Many famous business owners and entrepreneurs reinvented their careers after age 30.
 Julia Child published her first cookbook in her late 40s, Jeff Bezos worked in computer science before launching Amazon in his early 30s, and Vera Wang didn't enter the world of fashion design until turning 40.